kindspirit/PromiseXHR/README.md

 Returns a Promise, fulfilled with xhr on network response.
 Rejected on error or timeout with reason "error" or "timeout" respectively.

-Unless you pass your own XMLHttpRequest object, adds header:
+If you do not pass your own XMLHttpRequest object, adds header:

     X-Requested-With: XMLHttpRequest

-Unless you pass your own XMLHttpRequest object, or you use a request method other than POST, or you pass a FormData as your data object, adds header:
+If you do not pass your own XMLHttpRequest object, request method is POST, and FormData object is not passed as data, adds header:

     Content-Type: application/x-www-form-urlencoded